 Viewed in this light, a hardware product can be thought of as a manifestation, or symbol, of an otherwise digital service.
 It becomes one touchpoint in a larger web of interconnected touchpoints, some of which are digital and some that exist only in the mind of the consumer.
-Users pull together their interpretations of these different pieces in their minds to create a uniquely subjective experience.
+Users pull together their own interpretations of these different pieces to create a uniquely subjective experience.

-In bringing your IoT product(s) to life, it’s your duty to design not just for form and functionality, but also to support a desired subjective experience of how your users will understand, perceive and actually use it.
-This task is more likely to be achieved if your team has a shared understanding of the following.
+In bringing IoT products to life, it’s your duty to not only design for form and functionality, but also to support a desired subjective experience of how your users will understand, perceive and actually use them.

 In the midst of your transformation, you’ll likely find yourself creating a product that’s new to your company.
-Perhaps it’s a new physical product or, in the case of BMW’s personal assistant, a digital experience.
-Regardless, it’s important to you that the new product embodies your brand identity.
-This involves more than just throwing a logo and colors on it and calling it a day.
-Instead, you may be faced with more nuanced questions such as:
+Perhaps it’s a new physical product or, in the case of TD Ameritrade, a digital financial advisor.
+Regardless, it’s important that this new experience embodies your brand identity.
+But this requires a lot more than just throwing on a logo, changing a color scheme and calling it a day.
+Instead, you may be faced with more nuanced questions:

-Users need to be able to place the product concept into the proper context within the world they’re a part of.
-This does not serve to undercut disruptive new concepts but insists the product itself and the organization must tell a compelling story of how it fits into the fabric of the user’s world.
+Users need to be able to place the product concept into the proper context within their world.
+This doesn’t serve to undercut disruptive new concepts but insists that both the product itself and the organization must tell a compelling story of how it fits into the fabric of the user’s world.
 Drawing design inspiration from familiar symbols and form factors, along with cultural movements and other mental cues, can help the intended users understand and adopt your product.

-Petnet, the maker of in-home connected products that dispense pet food, serves as a cautionary tale.
-In 2016, it informed users through its app that it was “experiencing an issue with a third-party server” and instructed users to feed their pets “manually.”
-Since the products serve those who are not in close proximity to their pets, this failure resulted in some pets going unfed for 10 hours.
+Petnet, the maker of in-home connected pet food dispensers, serves as a cautionary tale.
+Back in 2016, it informed users through its app that it was “experiencing an issue with a third-party server,” advising that pets be fed “manually.”
+Since the company’s products were primarily targeted at those who were not in close proximity to their pets, this failure resulted in some very hungry animals — and some very angry customers.

-Pairing connectivity issues with the fact that humans can be forgetful and make mistakes creates a multitude of scenarios to consider.
-Regardless of whether the product is intended for the warehouse or a baby room, a responsible design team must identify those scenarios and determine how the product can continue to operate with intermittent or local connectivity, and how to assist the user in such circumstances.
-The key to doing so is conducting thorough research and testing early prototypes in that real-world environment.
+Between potential connectivity issues and a margin of human error, there’s a multitude of scenarios to consider.
+Whether the product is intended for the warehouse or a baby room, a responsible design team must identify those scenarios and determine how the product can continue to operate with intermittent or local connectivity — and how to assist the user in such circumstances.
+The key is conducting thorough research and testing early prototypes in a real-world environment.